The Remote Worker Grant Program was created by the Vermont Legislature to encourage professionals interested in moving to Vermont to make the leap.

 The criteria outlined below will be used to determine eligibility for the Remote Worker Grant Program.
 Applicants must meet all criteria to be eligible.

-- New remote worker must be an individual who is a full-time employee as defined by the employer, who receives a W-2 from their employer and is employed by a business with its domicile or primary place of business outside of Vermont.
+- New remote worker must be an individual who is a full-time employee as defined by the employer and who receives a W-2 from their employer.

 - New remote worker must become a full-time resident of Vermont on or after January 1, 2019.